LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Background and Related Work

-Multimodal models handle multiple input modalities or different representations of the same modality (\emph{e.g.}, RGB and depth maps).
-They use either a single-stream encoder (early fusion) or separate, parallel encoders.
-These models may include fusion layers that enable cross-modal interaction.
-Overall, multi-modal models can be generalized into three paradigms: early fusion, late fusion, and hybrid fusion ~\citep{baltrusaitis_multimodal_2019}.
-Early and late fusion appear more often when training from scratch (early fusion ~\citep{girdhar_omnivore_2022, li_visualbert_2019}, late fusion ~\citep{ao_speecht5_2022, gong_contrastive_2023, akbari_vatt_2021, girdhar_imagebind_2023, radford_learning_2021, chen_pali_2023}).
-Hybrid Fusion is loosely defined as an intermediate method between early and late fusion.
-This can be done via cross-attention to condition an encoder on the output of another encoder.
-Recently, it is most commonly seen when adapting language models (LM) for vision tasks.
-The typical strategy is to use a pre-trained Vision Transformer (ViT) and a language model (usually frozen) to integrate modalities by conditioning each LM layer on some external modality information ~\citep{alayrac_flamingo_2022, li_blip_2022}, usually between the final vision encoder layer and every LM layer.
-Multimodal encoders have been employed to solve a variety of computer vision, audio, and multimodal tasks~\citep{akbari_vatt_2021, esser_scaling_2024, fei_flux_2024, gong_contrastive_2023, jajal_token_2024, leonardis_lookupvit_2025, wang_freebind_2024}.
+Our work addresses these limitations by drawing on principles from multimodal encoder design.
+Multimodal models handle multiple input modalities or different representations of the same modality (\eg, RGB and depth maps).
+They use either a single-stream encoder (early fusion) or separate, parallel encoders with fusion layers that enable cross-modal interaction. \citet{baltrusaitis_multimodal_2019} identify three dominant paradigms for such fusion: early, late, and hybrid.
+Early and late fusion appear more often when training from scratch (early fusion ~\citep{girdhar_omnivore_2022, li_visualbert_2019}; late fusion ~\citep{ao_speecht5_2022, gong_contrastive_2023, akbari_vatt_2021, girdhar_imagebind_2023, radford_learning_2021, chen_pali_2023}, hybrid fusion~\citep{alayrac_flamingo_2022, li_blip_2022}).

+Hybrid fusion occupies the middle ground between early and late fusion.
+One approach is to use cross-attention to condition an encoder on the output of another encoder.
+Recently, hybrid designs most commonly arise when adapting language models (LMs) for vision tasks.
+The prevailing strategy is to pair a pre-trained Vision Transformer (ViT) with a (usually frozen) language model and condition each LM layer on external modality information~\citep{alayrac_flamingo_2022, li_blip_2022}, with an adapter inserted between the final vision encoder layer and every LM layer.